SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 ### Container permissions

 Any user accessing a container must be a member of the container.
 Membership to a container grants users container permissions.
 These permissions define the access level that users have on a given container.
 Container permissions only apply to access on behalf of a user and not for access without a user.
-A SharePoint Embedded application accessing container without a user gets the full access defined in its [container type application permissions](#container-type-application-permissions) instead.
+A SharePoint Embedded application accessing containers without a user gets the full access defined in its [container type application permissions](#container-type-application-permissions) instead.

 > [!IMPORTANT]
 > The calling user creating a new container via delegated calls is automatically assigned the Owner role.